 Managing a remote sales team used to be a situation faced only by sales leaders at large multinational corporations.
 All that changed with the wide availability of high speed internet and video conferencing.

-Today, more and more sales managers are charged with leading geographically dispersed teams.
+Today, more and more sales managers and sales leaders are charged with leading geographically dispersed teams.
 While virtual teams can provide huge benefits, managing a distributed team can be challenging.

 Some of the challenges of managing remote sales teams include: